akashblsbrmnm/akashblsbrmnm/README.md

 **`A Tech enthusiast, technically.`**

 Hi there!
 I'm Akash, a C Developer from India with 2+ years of experience in feature development and system enhancement for RDK-B platforms.
-I work with mainly C, C++, Linux Shell Scripting, CMake, AutoConf.<br> I'm also passionate about photography, graphic design and modern arts.
-When I'm not coding, you'll find me tinkering with one of them.
+I work with mainly C, C++, Linux Shell Scripting, CMake, AutoConf.

 - I am currently working as RDK-B Developer at Infosys India.
 - I am actively looking for Software Developer roles to broaden my knowledge.